neisor/table-reservation-lobbybar/README.md

 # table-reservation
-Table reservation system for restaurants
+Table reservation system for Lobby bar

 # Initial setup
 To perform initial setup (create initial objects in the database) run: